RGBT-GroundBench: Visual Grounding Beyond RGB in Complex Real-World Scenarios: Fine-grained Benchmark Results on RGBT-GroundBench

 Although TestC in the main manuscript already focuses on small objects, here we report the full evaluation on Normal-Size (NS) and Small-Size (SS) subsets for RefFLIR, RefM$^{3}$FD, and RefMFAD in Table~\ref{tab:size_all_methods}.

-\textbf{Challenges of small objects.} \begin{itemize} \item \textbf{Small-size (SS)} targets remain the most challenging across all datasets and methods.
-Their limited pixel footprint and frequent partial occlusions make it difficult to extract discriminative visual features, and precise grounding requires accurate localization in very small regions. \item RGB-only models exhibit substantial performance degradation when moving from NS to SS, indicating that simply scaling model capacity or backbone strength is not sufficient to solve the small-object problem. \end{itemize}
+\textbf{Challenges of small objects.} Small-size (SS) targets remain the most challenging across all datasets and methods.
+Their limited pixel footprint and frequent partial occlusions make it difficult to extract discriminative visual features, and precise grounding requires accurate localization in very small regions.
+RGB-only models exhibit substantial performance degradation when moving from NS to SS, indicating that simply scaling model capacity or backbone strength is not sufficient to solve the small-object problem.

-\textbf{Effect of RGB-TIR fusion and RGBT-VGNet.} \begin{itemize} \item RGB--TIR fusion generally yields consistent improvements on both NS and SS subsets.
-The gains are especially notable on SS, where thermal cues help highlight pedestrians and vehicles that are only weakly visible in RGB, particularly in cluttered or low-light environments. \item Multimodal MV-* baselines reduce the NS$\rightarrow$SS performance drop compared with single-modality models, demonstrating that complementary modalities are beneficial for tiny targets. \item \textbf{RGBT-VGNet} achieves the best or second-best performance on NS and SS across the three sub-datasets, with the largest margins typically observed on the SS subset.
-This confirms that the proposed \textbf{AMA} and \textbf{LAVS} modules effectively capture cross-modal cues and focus attention on small, linguistically referred instances. \end{itemize}
+\textbf{Effect of RGB-TIR Fusion and RGBT-VGNet.} RGB-TIR fusion generally yields consistent improvements on both NS and SS subsets.
+The gains are especially notable on SS, where thermal cues help highlight pedestrians and vehicles that are only weakly visible in RGB, particularly in cluttered or low-light environments.
+Multimodal MV-* baselines reduce the NS$\rightarrow$SS performance drop compared with single-modality models, demonstrating that complementary modalities are beneficial for tiny targets.
+RGBT-VGNet achieves the best or second-best performance on NS and SS across the three sub-datasets, with the largest margins typically observed on the SS subset.
+This confirms that AMA and LAVS effectively capture cross-modal cues and focus attention on small, linguistically referred instances.

-\textbf{Benchmark-level observations.} The size-wise results further characterize RGBT-Ground as a benchmark: \begin{itemize} \item For nearly all methods, NS $>$ SS in accuracy, forming a clear and stable difficulty hierarchy with respect to object scale. \item The benefit of RGB+TIR fusion is more pronounced on SS than on NS, showing that multi-modal information is particularly valuable when visual evidence in a single modality is extremely limited. \item Consistent trends across RefFLIR, RefM$^{3}$FD, and RefMFAD indicatethat the size annotations capture a general challenge rather than dataset-specific bias, providing a solid basis for evaluating future methods targeting small-object grounding. \end{itemize}
+\textbf{Benchmark-level observations.} The size-wise results further characterize RGBT-GroundBench as a benchmark: For nearly all methods, NS $>$ SS in accuracy, forming a clear and stable difficulty hierarchy with respect to object scale.
+The benefit of RGB+TIR fusion is more pronounced on SS than on NS, showing that multi-modal information is particularly valuable when visual evidence in a single modality is extremely limited.
+Consistent trends across RefFLIR, RefM$^{3}$FD, and RefMFAD indicate that the size annotations capture a general challenge rather than dataset-specific bias, providing a solid basis for evaluating future methods targeting small-object grounding.